veertuinc/anklet/README.md

 #### Docker / Containers

-Docker images are available at [veertu/anklet](https://hub.docker.com/r/veertu/anklet).
-[You can find the example docker-compose file in the `docker` directory.](https://github.com/veertuinc/anklet/blob/main/docker/docker-compose.yml)
+We do not provide any Docker images or kubernetes manifests for Anklet.
+However, you can find an example docker-compose and Dockerfile in the [`docker`](./docker) directory.

 #### MacOS Daemon